--Batt to ground/-rial to -LED, +LED to Resistor to +rail to +Batt
+-Batt to ground/-rial to -LED, +LED to Resistor to +rail to +Batt the most simple way of taking input

 NEVER connect + to - directly.
-This will damage the breadboard, the wires, the battery and make your system inoperative.
+This will damage the breadboard, the wires, the battery and possibly damage your Arduino and even your USB port or PC!